2023 Planet Comicon Kansas City Cosplay Contest

 Fun?!
 Passion?!
 Prizes?!
 Whatever drives you, we’ve got the contest for you!
 PCKC’s cosplay contest is an opportunity to showcase the awesome skills from both local and visiting cosplayers based on craftsmanship and character portrayal.
 It is a spirited competition that is inclusive of all genres and skill levels, so everyone can have a chance to have their work appreciated by judges and audience members alike!

-Contestants will sign up using the online registration form below beginning Tuesday, February 7, 2023 at 6:00 p.m.
+Contestants will sign up using the online registration form below beginning Tuesday, January 30, 2024 at 6:00 p.m.
 CT.
-The limit is 55 entries–15 for Masters, 15 for Intermediate, 20 for Beginner and 5 groups.
-Online registration will close on Tuesday, March 7, 2023 at 6:00 p.m.
+The limit is 55 entries.
+Online registration will close on Tuesday, February 20, 2024 at 6:00 p.m.
 CT.
-If all slots are filled, at the time of your entry, you will be added to the waitlist.
 There is no on-site cosplay contest registration.

 The Cosplay Contest Sponsors

 We are so excited to announce our continued partnership with Nebraska Furniture Mart!
 NFM has been a stalwart and generous supporter of our contest.
 For 85 years, NFM has strived to make the comforts of home accessible for everyone.
 Because it’s not just a couch, a chair or a table.
-They’re pieces that set the stage for the lives we want to live.
-Where we share laughs, big feelings, and make memories.
+They are pieces that set the stage for the lives we want to live, where we share laughs, big feelings, and make memories.
 NFM is a one stop shop for almost anything you might need in your home!
 Furniture, electronics, games, computers, toys and even Funko Pops can be found within NFM’s walls!

-B&B Theatres is a major partner for Planet Comicon and is also helping provide awards for the cosplay contest.
-They are providing Movie Packages for each award winner!
-B&B Theatres is a local company out of Liberty, Mo and has redefined the movie going experience with comfort and technology.
+B&B Theatres is once again providing a packet of movie tickets for each award winner!
+B&B Theatres is a local company out of Liberty, MO and has redefined the movie going experience with comfort and technology.

 PCKC will accept up to 55 entries to compete in the main stage cosplay contest.
 The contest is divided up by class and category.
-Class delineations are beginner, Intermediate, and Master.
+Class delinations are Beginner, Intermediate, and Master.
 Within each of these classes, entrants may choose their costume category of Needlework, Foamwork, Mixed Media and Group.
 All contestants will be judged on craftsmanship and stage presence with a heavy emphasis on craftsmanship.

-If you need to drop out of the contest for any reason, please let the cosplay contest directors know in advance, as we will also offer those spots through our waitlist process.
+If you need to drop out of the contest for any reason, please let the Cosplay Contest Directors know in advance, as we will offer those spots through our waitlist process.
 Failure to communicate that you are dropping out may disqualify you from future competitions!
 Please read the rules, important times, and glossary items carefully.

 General Rules